Udavith-Reshanjana/VisionCursor/README.md

 # VisionCursor

 **VisionCursor** is a Python 3.10-based tool that lets you control your mouse cursor using hand gestures in real time through your webcam.
-Built with **MediaPipe**, **OpenCV**, and **PyAutoGUI**, it enables touchless human-computer interaction — ideal for accessibility, demos, or experimental user interface projects.
+Built with **MediaPipe**, **OpenCV**, and **PyAutoGUI**, it enables touchless human-computer interaction, ideal for accessibility, demos, or experimental user interface projects.

 ---